17seannnn/matchings-from-text/README.md

 - [ ] Show line number and position
 - [ ] Add comments in the code
 - [ ] Update README: add block about patterns
+- [ ] Add -q param to show words without line and pos
 - [x] Add \ for finding '?', '\*' and '\\'
 - [x] If the pattern isn't present at the beginning of the word, it can't be recognized
 - [x] The pattern can be smaller than the string it is compared to